 ISD decided to donate ADAPTHAUS to Habitat for Humanity, so that the house would end up in the hands of someone who needs it and will take care of it, making the build process even more fulfilling for the team.

-“This is our fifth time building a house, and the first time a family will be living in the house after the competition,” said Mayur Mystri, ISD Project Manager.
+“This is our fifth time building a house, and the first time a family will be living in the house after the competition,” said Mayur Mistry, ISD Project Manager.
 “This makes me so proud.”

 ADAPTHAUS won fourth place in the 2021 U.S. Solar Decathlon Build Challenge, and it’s safe to expect many more high placements from ISD in the coming years.

-“We are very community-focused and driven for sustainability,” said Mystri.
+“We are very community-focused and driven for sustainability,” said Mistry.
 “As an organization, we’ll be participating in the next build challenge, and if more community members and people who are passionate about sustainability want to get involved in this project, we’ll be happy to collaborate with them, and make a greater impact in our community.”

 ISD’s ADAPTHAUS was supported by funding from an iSEE-facilitated grant from the Illinois Clean Energy Community Foundation (ICECF), the U.S. Department of Energy, the Student Sustainability Committee (SSC), the University of Illinois Office of the Provost, and various industrial sponsors.